-Sandara Park Formerly Of 2NE1 Is The ‘Bridge’ For A Korean And Filipino Drama Collaboration [Opinion]
+Sandara Park, Formerly Of 2NE1, Is The ‘Bridge’ For A Korean And Filipino Drama Collaboration [Opinion]

 If there is one thing K-dramas are excellent at doing, it is storytelling.
 Unlike other dramas that last about 30 to 40 minutes, they take the time to really tell the story.
 They also have a definite beginning, middle, and end all within their allocated number of episodes.
 Very rarely will we ever get too many filler episodes.

-A lot of it has to do with the excellent production K-dramas have too.
-Even when K-dramas weren’t the best of the best, their production was top notch in which they tried to edit everything to be as smooth as possible.
-Now to be frank, there are more positives to mention for K-dramas but these are the strengths that would benefit Pinoy dramas the most.
+A lot of it has to do with the excellent production K-dramas have.
+Even when K-dramas weren’t the best of the best, their production was top notch because they tried to edit everything to be as smooth as possible.
+Now to be frank, there are more positives to mention for K-dramas, but these are the strengths that would benefit Pinoy dramas the most.

 What Are Pinoy Dramas’ Strengths?

-When watching a Pinoy drama, you might think their production values are not as good as Korea, Japan, or even China.
+When watching a Pinoy drama, you might think their production values are not as good as Korea’s, Japan’s, or even China’s.
 Sad to say this but Philippines is generally a poor country, a third-world country to some extent.
 As a result, the lack of money clearly shows in the dramas.
 On a lighter note, they are getting better now but it is a slow process.

-There is one detail Pinoy dramas are excellent at, a detail that they excel compared to other Asian dramas in my opinion.
+There is one detail Pinoy dramas are excellent at, a detail that they excel in compared to other Asian dramas in my opinion.
 They know how to really build up on emotions and really deliver on them.
 You think you cried watching K-dramas, wait until you hit the emotional parts of Pinoy dramas.
 They are far more intense.
 And to prove it, I will show you this year’s commercials for Jollibee, a very popular fast food chain in the Philippines.
 That’s right!
 These are fast food commercials, specifically for Valentine’s Day.

 Once again, those were commercials for a fast food restaurant chain.
 If you couldn’t handle those, I don’t know how’d you react watching the really emotional parts of a Pinoy drama.
-Needless to say if K-dramas had this intense emotional storytelling, it will really strike chords with viewers especially with the fact that most K-dramas usually end the way Koreans expect them to end.
+Needless to say, if K-dramas had this intense emotional storytelling, it will really strike chords with viewers especially with the fact that most K-dramas usually end the way Koreans expect them to end.

-Ultimately, I think any drama collaboration between the Philippines and South Korea will be a “dream collaboration for drama fans” because I doubt money will be a reason to make such happen.
+Ultimately, I think any drama collaboration between the Philippines and South Korea will be a dream collaboration for drama fans because I doubt money will be a reason to make such happen.
 Once again, Philippines is a poor country and if it does come down to money, it will be based on who sponsors it.

 This brings us full circle to Sandara Park.
-She is the “bridge” and if she is able to pitch something that entices both Korean networks and Philippine networks (more so Korean networks), than it might happen.
+She is the “bridge” and if she is able to pitch something that entices both Korean networks and Philippine networks (more so Korean networks), then it might happen.
 I do believe if she pitches, Sandara will need to include the financial backing of YG Entertainment and to be frank, I am unsure how Papa YG himself, Yang Hyun Suk, would take to that.

 Still, here is hoping it will eventually happen.
-Sandara Park if you are reading this, I am cheering for you if you think this is a great idea.
+Sandara Park, if you are reading this, I am cheering for you if you think this is a great idea.

 [Featured Image by YG Entertainment/Screen Capture of ‘Fire’ M/V]